cazwacki/AiO-Discord-Bot/README.md

 ## Things I Have Learned

 ### Setting up CI/CD
-1. I create an issue on Github describing what I want to implement in the bot
+1. I create an issue on Github describing what I want to implement in the bot.
 2. I make commits to a Github branch dedicated to adding the specific feature I want to add.
 3. Each commit triggers Travis CI to run tests on my commit and evaluate whether the build passes tests.
 3. When the feature branch is ready and tests are established, I create a merge request for the branch.